 - There are two types of vaccines against polio—a live attenuated oral polio vaccine (OPV) delivered as oral drops and inactivated polio vaccine (IPV) delivered via injection.

-- There are two forms of OPV vaccines—a trivalent vaccine that contains attenuated (weakened) viruses for serotypes 1, 2, and 3, and a bivalent OPV for serotypes 1 and 3, which is planned to be introduced in April 2016.
+- There are two forms of OPV vaccines—a trivalent vaccine that contains attenuated (weakened) viruses for serotypes 1, 2, and 3, and a bivalent OPV for serotypes 1 and 3, which was introduced in April 2016.
 The live attenuated polio vaccine viruses can also shed from immunized individuals and circulate as circulating vaccine-derived poliovirus (cVDPV) in a community.

 - Among the cVDPV, the serotype 2 cVDPV are the most common with over 90% circulating strains of this serotype.
 The cVDPV will continue unless global community makes the transition from OPV to IPV after wild poliovirus is eradicated.

 - The live attenuated vaccine virus can mutate in some cases, and result in vaccine-associated paralytic polio (VAPP), although this is rare, occurring once for every 2.7 million first doses of the vaccine.

 - In developed countries where poliovirus is eradicated, only IPV vaccine is used in childhood immunization.
 The current price of IPV (>$3/dose) is out of reach for low- and middle-income countries, and they rely mostly on OPV ($.14 -.17/dose) for mass vaccination campaigns.

 - In order to accomplish complete global polio eradication and to ensure protection against poliovirus post eradication, new vaccines and surveillance tools are needed: